-On 1 April there were 907 food businesses registered within our district, 764 of which are covered within the scope of the national food hygiene rating scheme.
-718 of the 764 food businesses have a hygiene rating of 3, 4 or 5 (broadly compliant with food hygiene law).
+On 1 April there were 916 food businesses registered within our district, 737 of which are covered within the scope of the national food hygiene rating scheme.
+712 of the 737 (96%) food businesses have a hygiene rating of 3, 4 or 5 (satisfactory standards or better).
+The profile of the food establishments by hygiene rating is as follows: